Abortion and breast cancer risk

 Introduction: Research clearly shows abortion (also called induced abortion) does not increase the risk of breast cancer.

-Since 2003, the American College of Obstetricians and Gynecologists (ACOG) and the National Cancer Institute (NCI) and have agreed the scientific evidence does not support a link between abortion and breast cancer [1-3].
+Since 2003, the American College of Obstetricians and Gynecologists (ACOG) and the National Cancer Institute (NCI) have agreed the scientific evidence does not support a link between abortion and breast cancer [1-3].

 The importance of study design for research on abortion and breast cancer risk